 Symptoms usually disappear over time.
-People who have cocaine withdrawal will often use alcohol, sedatives, hypnotics, or antianxiety medications such as diazepam (Valium) to treat their symptoms.
+People who have cocaine withdrawal will often use alcohol, sedatives, hypnotics, or anti-anxiety medications such as diazepam (Valium) or lorazepam (Ativan)to treat their symptoms.
 Use of these drugs is not recommended because it simply shifts addiction from one substance to another.

 At least half of all people addicted to cocaine also have a mental disorder (particularly depression and attention-deficit disorder).
 These conditions should be suspected and treated.
 When diagnosed and treated, relapse rates are dramatically reduced.
 All prescription drug use should be monitored carefully in patients who abuse substances.